 Skip to main content

-• A piece of data to be extracted
+• A piece of data to extract, validate, calculate, or review

 Example Structure